Two Days in Brussels

 To make the most of your first day, we recommend getting up early and heading out as soon as possible (between 9 am and 10 am).
 Head to the closest metro (tube or subway) and get off at "Schuman" stop.
 This metro station will lead you directly into the heart of the European Quarter, where you can go for a walk and discover the European Commission and the European Parliament.
 Afterwards, turn towards the Cinquantenaire to visit Autoworld, one of the best car collections in the world.

-Go back to the Parc de Bruxelles and continue to the right until you get to Place Royale, and there, turn right in the first street to visit the Musical Instruments Museum, a pleasure for the senses.
-When you leave the Museum, turn right and continue down the same pavement until you get to the imposing Ravenstein Hotel.
+Go back to the Parc de Bruxelles and continue to the right until you get to Place Royale, and there, turn right in the first street to visit the Musical Instrument Museum, a pleasure for the senses.
+When you leave the museum, turn right and continue down the same pavement until you get to the imposing Ravenstein Hotel.

 Take the rue de la Regence to the right and stroll down the street until you get to Place Poelaert, where you get the best views of Brussels.
 (Although it is close you can also take the tram 92 or 94).
 Next to the square is the Palais de Justice, one of the largest and most impressive buildings in Brussels (unfortunately it closes on the weekends).